mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

     app.get('/auth/signin/facebook', passport.authenticate('facebook-signin'));
 ````

-This route is managed completely by Passport ( `passport.authenticate('facebook-signin')` returns a valid Express route).
+This route is managed completely by Passport (`passport.authenticate('facebook-signin')` returns a valid Express route function).
 This route, which will generally be opened in a new window in your client application, will redirect to facebook.com, passing on the `clientID`, `clientSecret` and `callbackURL`.
 At the end of the process, Facebook will then always redirect the user's browser to `/auth/signin/facebook/callback` (the callback URL provided earlier to Facebook), passing along information relevant to authentication: namely whether it worked or not, and -- if it did work -- the profile information.
-This route is -- needless to say -- managed directly by Passport via the second route definition:
+This secound route is -- needless to say -- managed directly by Passport via the second route definition.

 ### The second route